Buying the right type of gold is key. You have the choice between physical gold vs paper gold in its many varied forms.

 As per our definition earlier, all paper gold is a derivative of gold itself.
 Therefore all paper gold has what is called counter-party risk.
 Counter-party risk simply means your asset (in this case paper gold), is at the same time, someone else’s liability.

-In the current global environment, with the recent bank failures in the USA, along with higher interest rates and higher inflation, counter-party risk is likely a bigger concern than ever before.
+In the current global environment, with last year’s bank failures in the USA, along with higher interest rates and higher inflation, counter-party risk is likely a bigger concern than ever before.
 There is the potential for many businesses to come under financial pressure in the coming months and years.

 So do you want to rely upon another party to remain solvent in order for your investment to maintain its value?
 Learn more about counterparty risk.